OHDSI/DatabaseConnector/cran-comments.md

-This update includes 4 minor changes. (see NEWS.md).
+This update includes 1 change. (see NEWS.md).

 ---